Pranav452/Clinix-Sphere-Healthcare-app-Pranav-Nair/README.md

 - 🛠️ Submit a pull request
 - 🌟 Give us a star if you like what you see!

-## Shoutouts

-Big thanks to the awesome folks behind Next.js, Tailwind, and all the other tools that made this possible.
-You rock! 🎸

 ## Questions?